abbas-nikbakht/Reinforcement-Learning/Environments/GridWorld-3x4_from-Scratch/README.md

 # Simulating the GridWorld 3×4 Environment and Human Play
-<font style="color:green"> This project was developed to understand the internal structure and dynamics of environments used in Reinforcement Learning by implementing a GridWorld environment from scratch.</font>

 In this project, a **3×4 GridWorld environment is implemented from scratch without using Gymnasium**.